aniruddhapaik/university-code/DBMS Class Labs/Markdown Files/AnswerAndDetailedExplanationtoVivaVoceQuestionofExam.md

 - In a **one-to-many** relationship, the primary key from the first table (the "one" side) is typically referenced as a foreign key in the second table (the "many" side).
 This relationship is common in databases and is used to model scenarios where a single entity (such as a customer) can be associated with multiple related entities (such as orders), but each order belongs to only one customer.

 ### 10. In a database system, enforcing **\_\_\_\_** ensures that no conflicting operations are performed on shared data concurrently.

+- **Enforcing isolation** in a database system is indeed what ensures that no conflicting operations are performed on shared data concurrently.

+- **Isolation** is one of the ACID properties (Atomicity, Consistency, Isolation, Durability) and specifically focuses on keeping transactions separate from each other while they are executing.
+Isolation ensures that the operations of one transaction do not interfere with the operations of another, preventing issues like:

+- **Dirty reads**: Where a transaction reads uncommitted changes from another transaction.
+- **Non-repeatable reads**: Where a transaction reads a data item twice and gets different results because another transaction has modified the data in the meantime.
+- **Phantom reads**: Where a transaction reads a set of rows, and then another transaction inserts or deletes rows, causing the first transaction to see different rows if it re-reads.

+- **Concurrency control** mechanisms (like locking, timestamp ordering, and MVCC) are tools or methods that help enforce **isolation**.
+By doing so, these mechanisms allow for **isolated** execution of transactions, which maintains database integrity in multi-user environments.

 - In a database system, enforcing **concurrency control** ensures that no conflicting operations are performed on shared data concurrently.